mkveerapen/genspace_pgx2020/README.md

-# GenSpace 2020 Workshop on Personalized Medicine [Pharmacogenomics]: Calculating Polygenic Risk Scores
+# GenSpace 2020 Workshop on Personalized Medicine using Pharmacogenomics
+## Calculating Polygenic Risk Scores

 Materials in this git repository contains materials used during the GenSpace 2020 Workshop on Personalized Medicine.

 _Materials found here are thanks to the inspiration from [Laramie Duncan, PhD](https://neuroscience.stanford.edu/people/laramie-duncan) and Hanyang Shen from Stanford University and [Sam Choi, PhD](https://choishingwan.github.io/) from Icahn School of Medicine, Mount Sinai_

-The materials in this repo includes:
+The materials in this repo include:

 1) `GenSpace-Pgx_day2.pdf` : Lecture notes used for the workshop.
 Sources of materials are cited in the slide deck and pulled together by Kumar Veerapen and Caitlin Cooney.